FreymundDeveloper/JavaScript-Basic/Readme.md

 * /Modern_Web/react_content: Basic manipulation of pure React;
 * /Modern_Web/vue_content: Basic manipulation of Vue content;
 * /Modern_Web/express_midd: Basic manipulation of middlewares with Express;
+* /Typescript_Basic: Using JavaScript tools and features converted to TypeScript;
 * /XLSX_Orderer: Manipulation of XLSX (and XML too) files with Node's "excelJS" library.

 ## Running the apps